PhilipWright96/ElectionReminders/README.md

 1. If you want to create a build - just run "ionic build" which will create a dist folder.
 2. From there you can run commands like "ionic cap add android" and "ionic cap add ios" to create the native folders for these platforms.
 (Warning with android build - If you build android, you will have to go into the android folder and set the gradle version (com.android.tools.build:gradle:8.6.0 in android\build.gradle) to 8.6.0.
 Thats the version that android studio supports.)
+If you run into the invalid source release: 21 error message, you will have to go into the android folders and change all instances of JavaVersion.VERSION_21 to JavaVersion.VERSION_17

 3. From there - you can run ionic cap open android (for example) which will open the native project on the right platform (ie Android Studio - which you need to have already installed)
 4. From there - you can now run the app on the relevant app (for example Android Studio).